Updated: Jan 16

 Oil on Masonite

-Then it allows people an open forum to then shit on anyone who disagrees with them.
+Social media allows people an open forum to then shit on anyone who disagrees with them.
 Imagine going around 20 or 30 years ago calling half the number of people you encounter “Fuck’n Idiot” to their faces.

 You’d be pretty lonely on your self-made island.
 Now, with social media, you are rewarded with “likes” by a whole club of people who may or may not agree with you.
 A widespread nondescript affirmation and a conversation thread that last 3 days.